slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 If you are at peace you are living in the present."
 -- Lao Tzu [-571]*

-The heaviest burdens that we carry are the thoughts in our heads.
+The heaviest burdens we carry are the thoughts in our heads.
 Depression and anxiety are symptoms of under-stimulation and over-stimulation, not diseases.

-Depression (under-stimulation) can be viewed as a lack of self-expression.
+_Depression_ (under-stimulation) can be viewed as a lack of self-expression.
 It may arise when one feels powerless or dominated, leading to chronic stress as a way to stimulate oneself.

-Anxiety (over-stimulation) manifests as hypersensitivity and can be linked to our evolutionary need for control.
+_Anxiety_ (over-stimulation) manifests as hypersensitivity and can be linked to our evolutionary need for control.
 Anxiety isn’t productive planning; it’s a continuous state of apprehension over various scenarios.
 Worrying about the unknown is unproductive; we have limited control and primarily influence rather than dictate outcomes.
 Stress often results from excessive concern, and worrying is a misuse of the imagination.
 The past exists only in your thoughts; what truly matters is the present and the future.

 Hints:

 - Stress is who you think you should be.
 Peace is who you are.
 As I began to love myself, my relationship with everyone changed.
-- Financial health is just as important as physical health.
+- Financial health is as important as physical health.
 Nothing feels as good as having a «fuck you» fund.
-- Therapy (awareness of past) / Spirituality (awareness of present) / Yoga (awareness of future)
+- Therapy (awareness of past) / Spirituality (awareness of present) / Yoga (awareness of future).
 - The philosopher Alain de Botton has written about this in his book Status Anxiety.
-In centuries past, he says, people knew where they fit into the social order.
-If you were born a peasant, you knew you were a peasant.
-If you were born a lord, you knew you were a lord.
-There was no mobility or opportunity, and so there was no stress about getting ahead.
-You weren’t responsible for your birthright, so you accepted it and moved on.
-But in a meritocratic society, something changes.
-In a meritocracy, if you’re poor, or you gain success and then lose it, it’s not an accident.
-It’s worse.
-It’s your fault.
+In centuries past, people knew their place in the social order.
+If born a peasant, you were a peasant; if born a lord, you were a lord.
+There was no mobility, so no stress about getting ahead.
+You weren’t responsible for your birthright, so you accepted it.
+But in a meritocratic society, if you’re poor—or gain then lose success—it’s your fault.
 You’re the failure.
-You’re the one who lost everything.
-And this causes people to live shackled with a constant fear of inadequacy; all the world’s hustle and bustle motivated by a baseline status anxiety.
-De Botton doesn’t argue that feudal societies or poor societies were somehow better.
-He simply makes the point that when a society goes from feudal and destitute to meritocratic and wealthy, the price its people pay for that increased standard of living and social mobility is an increase in stress and anxiety.
+This causes constant fear of inadequacy; all the world’s hustle motivated by baseline status anxiety.
+De Botton doesn’t claim feudal societies were better—he simply notes that meritocracy and wealth increase stress and anxiety.
-- Anxious persons feel the only way to achieve relaxed certainty is getting new info but the more you know the more you’ll realize you don’t know.
+- Anxious people feel the only way to achieve relaxed certainty is getting new info, but the more you know, the more you realize you don’t know.
 - Avoiding anxiety leads to more anxiety.
-While we’re busy trying to avoid the feeling of anxiety, we begin to restrict our life more and more.
+While busy avoiding the feeling, we restrict life more and more.
 - Thinking about it makes it worse.
 Writing about it makes it better.
-- Burnout is an oversaturation of the sameness.
+- Burnout is oversaturation of sameness.
 - No purpose attracts depression.
 Unemployment makes you unhappy.
 Dot.
-- Anything beyond what we need is poison. it can be power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
+- Anything beyond what we need is poison: power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
-- Cages aren’t made of iron, they’re made of thoughts.
+- Cages aren’t made of iron; they’re made of thoughts.
 The hardest prison to escape is in your own mind.
 Depression hates a moving target.
 - A sedentary lifestyle is a magnet for depression.
 Seeds of doubt grow into forests of inaction.
-It took me years to realize that the only cure to depression is just leaving the house at every single possible opportunity no matter how badly you don’t want to.
+It took me years to realize the only cure for depression is leaving the house at every possible opportunity, no matter how badly you don’t want to.
-- Turns out I wasn’t depressed, I just needed a job that fulfills me, a «date to marry» relationship, a consistent physical activity and high protein whole foods nutrition.
+- Turns out I wasn’t depressed; I just needed a fulfilling job, a «date to marry» relationship, consistent physical activity, and high-protein whole-food nutrition.
 - Worrying is worshipping the problem.
 If you panic, panic early.

 > *"Worry gives small things a big shadow."